profxadke/roaster/README.md

 # roaster

-Simple repo, that makes use of REST API endpoint ''https://github-roast.pages.dev/llama" for generating roasts, based off your github username.
+Simple repository, that makes use of REST API endpoint ''https://github-roast.pages.dev/llama" (taken from: "https://github.com/codenoid/github-roast/") for generating roasts/insults, based on your GitHub username.